 4. I partied a lot and watched some of my fave bands play live.

-5. I was able to buy my first synthesizer at a very good deal!
+5. I was able to buy my first synthesizer at a terrific deal!

 7. I met new friends, most of whom are very important in my life right now and made me learn a lot of things and many more!